+clinics were going to be audited by the BC Government.The audit was triggered by dozens of patients who complained that they had been illegally over-billed at Cambie's clinics.
 An audit later revealed that Day’s clinics had overcharged patients by almost half a million dollars in just 30 days.
-Instead of paying back the money his clinics illegally over-billed, Brian Day marshalled a group of private, for-profit clinics to file a lawsuit against BC's health care laws and attempted to have the audit temporarily or permanently quashed.
+Instead of paying back the money his clinics illegally over-billed, Brian Day marshalled a group of private, for-profit clinics and a few of his patients to file a constitutional challenge against key protections in BC's Medicare Protection Act.

 The challenged protections of BC’s Medicare Protection Act, found in sections 14, 17 and 18, are designed to “preserve a publicly managed and fiscally sustainable health care system for British Columbia in which access to necessary medical care is based on need and not an individual's ability to pay” by:

 Prohibiting doctors who are enrolled in the publicly funded system from:

 - billing above the prices negotiated between the government and doctors (extra billing)

 - billing both the patient and the public system for the same service (double billing)